Charles George Gordon: Governor-General of the Sudan

 Gordon returned south and proceeded to Harar, south of Abyssinia, and, finding the administration in poor standing, dismissed the governor.
 In 1878, Gordon fired the governor of Equatoria for corruption and replaced him with his former chief medical officer from his time in Equatoria, Dr. Emin Pasha, who had earned Gordon's respect.
 Gordon then returned to Khartoum, and went again into Darfur to suppress the slave traders.
 His subordinate, Gessi Pasha, fought with great success in the Bahr-el-Ghazal district in putting an end to the revolt there.
 In July 1878, Suleiman Zobeir had rebelled again, leading Gordon and his close friend Gessi to take to the field.

 In March 1879, Gessi had inflicted a sharp defeat on Zobeir even before Gordon had joined him to pursue their old enemy.
 After several months of chasing Zobeir, Gessi and Gordon met at the village of Shaka in June 1879 when it was agreed that Gessi would continue the hunt while Gordon would return to Khartoum.
 On 15 July 1879, Gessi finally captured Suleiman Zobeir together with 250 of his men and executed them.

 Gordon then tried another peace mission to Abyssinia.
 The matter ended with Gordon's imprisonment and transfer to Massawa.
 He returned to Cairo and resigned his Sudan appointment.
 He had gone to the Sudan with hope that he could reform the system.
-According to Urabn, almost all of Gordon's reforms failed owing to the bureaucracy of the system which remained slow, corrupt, and oppressive.
+According to Urban, almost all of Gordon's reforms failed owing to the bureaucracy of the system which remained slow, corrupt, and oppressive.
 At the end of his Governor-Generalship of the Sudan, Gordon had to admit that he had been a failure, an experience of defeat that so shattered him that he had a nervous breakdown.
 As Gordon travelled via Egypt to take the steamer back to Britain, a man who met him in Cairo described him as a broken man who was "rather off his head".
 Before Gordon boarded the ship at Alexandria that was to take him home, he sent off a series of long telegrams to various ministers in London full of Biblical verse and quotations that he said offered the solution to all of the problems of modern life.
 After Gordon resigned, Muhammad Rauf Pasha succeeded him as governor general of Sudan.